The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Analysing Classically Driven Blind Quantum Computation

 \begin{Theorem} For any $m$, the following holds:

 \end{Theorem}

-A key point of the proof, given in \Cref{subsec:app_multi_round_blind}, consists of the observation that, for any choice of output set $O$, the one-time pads assigned to the qubits in the output set cannot be learnt by the server since they do not appear in the adaptation of any other angle (in contrast to the one-time pads assigned to non-output qubits).
+A key point of the proof, given in \Cref{subsec:app_multi_round_blind}, consists of the observation that, for any choice of output set $O$, the bit-string values assigned to the qubits in the output set cannot be learnt by the server since they do not appear in the adaptation of any other angle (in contrast to the bits of $\boldsymbol{r}$ assigned to non-output qubits).
 The consequence is that the server can, at best, only learn the output angles of $\boldsymbol{\alpha}$ up to a $\pi$ phase.
 However, the server may be able to learn all other measurement angles with certainty, which correspond to the computation proper, in which case the only remaining uncertainty consists of not knowing how to interpret the measurement outcomes on the output state.
-This level of uncertainty is likely insufficient to deem the protocol as secure in multiple rounds.
+This constitutes a large amount of leakage in the protocol, which would likely be deemed unsatisfactory in practice without further modifications to the protocol.

-The above theorem does not say anything about whether the min-entropy does in fact change from round to round, let alone whether the above bound can ever be reached.
-To provide an answer to the former, we conclude by returning to the minimal example presented above and consider the associated min-entropy for two rounds.
+The above theorem does not say anything about whether the min-entropy does in fact change from round to round, but it does in fact do so for the minimal example presented above.
 As outlined in \Cref{subsec:app_BQC_min_example}, for a specific choice of angle set $\mathcal{A}$, the two round entropy is upper bounded by $-\log_{2}(0.140625) \approx 2.830(0)$ and thus the min-entropy value does indeed decrease from the single round to the two round case.